Sciroccogti/Foldest-go/README.md

   treshday: 30 # files not modified for more than this long will be moved into tmpbin, 30 days as default
   deleteday: 30 # files in tmpbin for more than this long will be deleted, 30 days as default
 ```
-4. Set your rules in `rules.yml`: (Currently support 10 rules atmost)
+4. Set your rules in `rules.yml`: (Currently support 10 rules utmost)
 ```yml
 rule1:
   enable: true